hardness1020/Community_Detection/README.md

 ## ✨ Experiment Results <a name="experiment_results"></a>

+The results might vary slightly due to the randomness of the algorithms.
+The following are the example results of the two algorithms on the Cora dataset.

 ### Metrics
 The valuation metrics including:
 - **Accuracy**: A ratio of the number of correctly classified samples to the total number of samples.